eradman/entr/README.md

 Releases History
 ----------------

+1.7 Handle SIGTERM and remove named pipe on exit

 1.6 Works with NFS mounts on Linux, no need for pthreads on BSD _2012-08-10_

 1.5 Support interactive applications by opening a TTY _2012-07-29_